|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After the fall of Bataan, the camp was transformed into a POW Camp in mid-April 1942 as the terminus of the 100+ km Bataan Death March for Filipino and Americans that surrendered and were forced to walk to San Fernando and then aboard crowded rail road cars to the camp.
 Renamed Capas POW Camp, an estimated 60,500 Filipino and American POWs were marched here, sick and dying from untreated wounds and brutality by the Japanese.

-The Filipino POWs from the Bataan Death March were released from Camp O'Donnell on June 6, 1942 and told to return to their villages.
-By July 25, 1942 an estimated 30,000 had died here.
-Remaining POWs were sent to other camps including Cabanatuan POW Camp.
+On June 6, 1942 the Filipino POWs from the Bataan Death March were released from Camp O'Donnell and told to return to their villages.
+By July 25, 1942 an estimated 30,000 had died at Camp O'Donnell.
+The remaining POWs were sent to other camps including Cabanatuan POW Camp.

 Jessica Sison adds: